emacstheviking/gnuprolog-redisclient/README.md

 against 2.8 as I tend to stay with the latest of versions of things when I can to try out new features.

-Once Redis is running, you can then start a GNU Prolog sesison and load the code:
+Once Redis is running, you can then start a GNU Prolog session and load the code:

     Seans-iMac:gprolog-redis seancharles$
     Seans-iMac:gprolog-redis seancharles$ gprolog